-Typically when you're designing or creating art you have to find the tools and techniques to achieve your vision, but other times the tools inspire the result.
+Typically when you’re designing or creating art you have to find the tools and techniques to achieve your vision, but other times the tools inspire the result.
 For my voxel sculptures the latter is definitely the case.
-The 3D modeling software and their features led to a fantastic evolution of a classic illusion.
+The 3D modeling softwares and their features led to this fantastic evolution of a classic illusion.

 This is the original ‘paper accordion’ illusion that served as my inspiration for this project.
 The idea is that a piece of paper is folded in such a way that from different angles you only see parts of the image (actually, slices of two images).
 You can download the file here and print it yourself!